ShoutToMe/stm-sdk-android/setup.md

 ```

 ### Location
 Use of location functionality is optional in the Shout to Me platform.
-However, if location permission is enabled, the coordinates (lat/lon) of the person shouting are included with the Shout creation request and broadcasters will be able to see the geographical coordinates of where the user created the shout.
+However, if location permission is enabled, shouts
+will contain location information and the user will be able to receive geo-targeted notifications.

 ```java
 if (ContextCompat.checkSelfPermission(this, Manifest.permission.ACCESS_COARSE_LOCATION) != PackageManager.PERMISSION_GRANTED